cardano-foundation/CIPs/CIP-0118/README.md

 The value ordering requirement is the major driving difference between the design in this CIP and the one published in the "Babel Fees via Limited Liabilities" paper.
-The design presented in that work prevented flash loan attacks by relying on the use of minting policies - the currency's minting policies is executed whenever a transaction changes the total (positive or negative) amount of that currency, e.g. a transaction 0 Ada in its inputs, but make a request with the amount of Ada it requires to pay transaction fees.
-This solution will not work for our design because many existing minting policies, e.g. of Ada, will fail in the usecases we require for this CIP.
+The design presented in that work prevented flash loan attacks by relying on the use of minting policies - a currency's minting policy is executed whenever a transaction changes the total (positive or negative) amount of that currency.
+E.g. if a transaction has 0 Ada in its inputs, but makes a request with the amount of Ada it requires to pay transaction fees, the policy-running solution will not work for our design.
+This is because many existing minting policies, e.g. of Ada, will fail in the usecases we require for this CIP.
 Minting policies of existing tokens cannot be changed.

 #### Price Manipulation and Frontrunning

-Flash loans have to do with price manipulation via changing the total quantities of tokens in existence by creating some in association with uncollateralized loans (we have addressed this already).
-It is a kind of frontrunning.
+Flash loans have to do with price manipulation via changing the total quantities of tokens in existence by creating some in association with uncollateralized loans.
+They can be considered a specific a kind of frontrunning.
-Frontrunning has to do with the ability of certain entities to manipulate transactions through displacement, suppression, or insertion.
+Frontrunning, in general, has to do with the ability of certain entities to manipulate transactions through displacement, suppression, or insertion.
 This amounts to manipulating asset prices as well as controlling who gets to benefit from the trades.